This guide explains how to install, migrate, or upgrade to Anthos Service Mesh

 You can use this guide and the script for the following onboarding use cases:

-Upgrading from 1.8 or a 1.9 patch release.
+Upgrading from any version and patch release 1.7 or higher to Anthos Service Mesh 1.10.4.
 Upgrades from earlier versions aren't supported.

-Migrating from open source Istio 1.8 or 1.9 to Anthos Service Mesh.
-If you have an earlier version of Istio, you must upgrade first before migrating to Anthos Service Mesh.
-If you need to upgrade, go to the Upgrade Istio page in the applicable version of Istio.
-Note that Upgrading Istio across more than one minor version (e.g., 1.6.x to 1.8.x) in one step is not officially tested or recommended.
+Migrating from open source Istio 1.9 or 1.10 to Anthos Service Mesh.
+If you have Istio 1.6 or earlier, you must upgrade first before migrating to Anthos Service Mesh.
+If you have Istio 1.7 or later, you might be able to use Migrating from Istio 1.7 or later to Anthos Service Mesh and Mesh CA. If you need to upgrade, go to the Upgrade Istio page in the applicable version of Istio.
+Note that Upgrading Istio across more than one minor version (for example, 1.6.x to 1.8.x) in one step is not officially tested or recommended.
 Be sure to review Preparing to migrate from Istio to plan your migration.

 This guide assumes that you have the following: